Govt comes out with guidelines for domestic air travel; decides to cap fares

-All passengers will have to provide their medical details through the Aarogya Setu app or by filling up a self-declaration form.
-They will have to go for web-check-in as physical check-in counters in airports will not operate.
-The rules included no meals on board, mandatory temperature checks for all passengers and allowing only one check-in bag for each passenger.
-People who were tested positive for COVID-19 will not be allowed to travel.
-All the passengers will have to wear masks while entering the airports and thereafter.

 Passengers will have to report to airports two hours before flights are scheduled to depart and they will have to strictly follow social distancing rules.
-The government's decision to allow the domestic air travel comes days after the government relaxed norms allowing economic activities to resume in a bid to revive the economy hit hard by the coronavirus lockdown.
+The government's decision to allow domestic air travel comes days after the government relaxed norms allowing economic activities to resume in a bid to revive the economy that has been hit hard by the coronavirus lockdown.

 - READ MORE ON: